Harold-Wu/MiMe/README.md

 # MiMe

-This repository has the pipelines used in *Population and subject-specific trajectories of fecal microbes and metabolites through early childhood* for investgating longitudinal trajectories in fecal microbiome and metabolome during the first 12 months of life from 99 infants.
+This repository has the pipelines used in **Population and subject-specific trajectories of fecal microbes and metabolites through early childhood** for investgating longitudinal trajectories in fecal microbiome and metabolome during the first 12 months of life from 99 infants.

+If you have questions about the content of this repository, please contact Hao Wu (wuhao12@msu.edu) and Gustavo de los Campos (gustavoc@msu.edu).

 ## Menu
  1. [Data source](#data_source)